-5.0Result & Discussion

-5.1.
-General linear model
+5.Result & Discussion 5.1.
+General Linear Model

-Hardness Vs Tool Type, Tilt Angle, Rotation Speed

-Factor Coading (-1, 0, +1)
+Hardness Vs Tool Type, Tilt Angle, Rotation Speed Factor Coading (-1, 0, +1)

 The factors we have considered for investigation are tool rotation speed, tool type and tool tilt angle.
 The selected process parameters and the levels are shown in the Table 6.
 5.2.
-Anova analysis
+Anova Analysis the confidence intervals of the differences between means, which is a range of values that is likely to include the population differences.

 The main purpose of the ANOVA is the application of a statistical method to identify the effect of individual factors on the process response.
 Results from ANOVA can determine very clearly the impact of each factor on hardness.
-The ANOVA table is calculated and listed in Table 7.The Taguchi experimental method could not judge the effect of individual parameters on the entire process, thus the percentage of contribution using ANOVA is used to compensate for this effect.
+The ANOVA table is calculated and listed in

+Table 7.The Taguchi experimental method could not judge the effect of individual parameters on the entire process, thus the percentage of contribution using ANOVA is used to compensate for this effect.